-We are not given the day, but we are given the month of when the angel visited Mary and from the scenario given in Luke chapter one that is probably when she became pregnant when “The Holy Ghost [Spirit] shall come upon thee, and the power of the Highest shall overshadow thee” (Luke 1:35).
+We are not given the day, but we are given the month, of when the angel visited Mary and from the scenario given in Luke chapter one is probably when she became pregnant when “The Holy Ghost [Spirit] shall come upon thee, and the power of the Highest shall overshadow thee” (Luke 1:35).

 This is only speculation, but He may have been born on Pentecost which was the same day the Christian Church came into existence.
 From Acts chapter two we read, “And when the day of Pentecost was fully come, they were all with one accord in one place.
 And suddenly there came a sound from heaven as of a rushing mighty wind, and it filled all the house where they were sitting.
 And there appeared unto them cloven tongues like as of fire, and it sat upon each of them.
 And they were all filled with the Holy Ghost [Spirit]” (Acts 2:1-4, emphasis added).
 “But when the fullness of the time was come, Elohim sent forth His Son, made of a woman, made under the law” (Gal.
 4:4, emphasis added),

 Instead of going along with the crowd and if you claim to follow what the Bible teaches, begin observing Pentecost as the day of Yahushua Messiah’s birth.
 The shepherds were not in the fields watching over their flocks at night on December twenty-fifth because there is no pasture for the sheep to feed on at that time of the year, and the flocks are all back in the corrals feeding and protected from the cold.
 There was no December twenty-fifth back in the times of the Bible because the Gregorian calendar was not in existence at that time of earth’s history.